Det-Kongelige-Bibliotek/ThomasWinding/README.md

 1- settings.xml: This file contains the settings needed for ipads.

-2- scripts/settings.txt: This file tells you have to configure TVs, to act as a kiosk.
+2- scripts/settings.txt: This file tells you have to configure a touch-screen TV, to act as a kiosk.